archivesspace/archivesspace/frontend/public/mirador/README.md

 ## Updating

-To upgrade, install the desired `mirador` release in a scratch dir and copy the UMD bundle and licenses here, preserving the layout:
+To upgrade, install the desired `mirador` release in a scratch dir and copy the UMD bundle and license here, preserving the layout:

 ```
-mirador.min.js   mirador.min.js.LICENSE.txt   LICENSE.txt   index.html
+mirador.min.js   LICENSE.txt   index.html
 ```

-Copy only the UMD `dist/mirador.min.js`, not `dist/es/`, `dist/cjs/`, or the `.map` sourcemap, which are for bundler consumption and not needed to self-host.
-`index.html` is maintained by ArchivesSpace and is not part of the Mirador package, so keep it when replacing the bundle.
+`mirador.min.js` is the package's `dist/mirador.min.js` (the UMD build, which exposes the global `Mirador` used by `index.html`). `LICENSE.txt` is the package's root `LICENSE`.
+Do not copy `dist/mirador.es.js` or the `.map` sourcemap, which are for bundler consumption and not needed to self-host.
+The Vite build used since 4.x ships no `mirador.min.js.LICENSE.txt` third-party notices sidecar, so there is none to copy. `index.html` is maintained by ArchivesSpace and is not part of the Mirador package, so keep it when replacing the bundle.

 Then repeat the copy into the other app's `mirador/` directory (see the note above) and update the version recorded in both READMEs.